aurelia/site-generator/lib/app/docs/api/router/index.md

 ## Constants

-* `activationStrategy: any` - The strategy to use when activating modules during navigation.
+* `activationStrategy: ActivationStrategy` - The strategy to use when activating modules during navigation.
 * `pipelineStatus: any` - The status of a Pipeline.

 ## Functions